 Geneteka is a database of nearly 25 million (as of today) Polish vital records that have been indexed by surname and given name, from parishes and registry offices which are grouped according to the contemporary province in Poland in which they lie.
 Geneteka is part of a family of websites sponsored by the Polskie Towarzystwo Genealogiczne (PTG), which is the Polish Genealogical Society.
-All of these sites are created entirely be volunteers, and they’re hosted online by membership dues paid to the PTG and donations from users.
+All of these sites are created entirely be volunteers, and they’re hosted online by donations from users.
 Geneteka is also an evolving work in progress, and indexing requirements have changed since its inception.
 Therefore it’s important to realize that some indexes are more limited than others in the information they provide, and the differences in information included in these indexes will be discussed in more detail in this tutorial.
 Each of Geneteka’s “sister sites” is wonderful in its own way, and several of these will probably be discussed in future blog posts.
 (One of these, Metryki, was already discussed in a previous blog post.)
 But today, let’s focus on Geneteka.

 Geneteka’s home page appears in Polish by default.
 However, you can easily switch the language to English by clicking the American/British flag, circled here in red.